 HELLO.
 My name is Vince Ponzio, and my call sign is KA3NRX.
 I am located in Pittsburgh, PA - USA, and I have held an extra class ham license since 1989.
 I enjoy DXing very much on both SSB and CW (with even a little AM and FM thrown in).

 My station consists of only a G5RV, and a TS440s Kenwood xcvr.
-I also have a Yaesu FT-857D HF/VHF/UHF transceiver that I purchased in January of 2007 that I am nuts about.
+I also have a Yaesu FT-857D HF/VHF/UHF transceiver that I purchased in January of 2007.
 What a great little radio.
 To have all the HF Bands including 60 meters, along with 6 meters, 2 meters and 440mhz in one tidy package truly is remarkable.
 I have no amplifires, or directional antennas.
-Since being first licensed in 1985, and at the time if this update, I have managed to work 289 DXCC countries (including deleted countries, and including the brand new ST0 South Sudan) using all bands and modes (mostly CW and SSB), with most of them confirmed.
+Since being first licensed in 1985, and at the time if this update, I have managed to work 289 DXCC countries (including deleted countries, and including the brand new ST0 South Sudan)using all bands and modes (mostly CW and SSB), with most of them confirmed.
 All worked with wire antennas alone!.That, my friends, took some serious screaming, scratching and clawing!

 I also have a 25 watt 10 meter mobile rig from Radio Shack, and a Workman Hamstick for 10 meters.
 Now that it looks like the sunspot cycle is finally starting to budge, I have been working DX from my 2007 Pontiac G6 with this operation!
 (A picture of the mobile operation is forthcoming).
 From the car, I so far have worked Morocco, St. Helena Island and the Canary Islands, plus countless South Americans.
 I really am loving this 10 meter mobile thing, which is something I have waited a long time for.